 Shin Yuu is not a halal-certified eatery.

 Image credit: @hokkaidosushi_sg

 Located at M Hotel in Tanjong Pagar, Hokkaido Sushi Restaurant prides themselves in dishing out both classic and contemporary Japanese dishes.
-Savour The Hokkaido Buffet Experience at $41.50++ for a weekday lunch and $44++ for a weekend lunch.
-The dinner buffet is priced at $47++ every Monday to Thursday, and $50.50++ every Friday to Sunday, on public holidays and the eve of public holidays.
+Prices start at $45++ for lunch, while the dinner buffet is priced at $52++ every Monday to Thursday, and $55++ every Friday to Sunday, on public holidays and the eve of public holidays.
 Some crowd-favourite sushi items are Garlic Miso Aburi Salmon and Mentai Aburi Ebi.

-The new Ala-Carte Buffet at Mitsuba boasts over 150 dishes, including sushi, sashimi, teppanyaki and agemono.
-For starters, go for one of their chef’s picks – California Maki – before diving into their hot dishes.
+The A La Carte Buffet at Mitsuba boasts over 150 dishes, including sushi, sashimi, teppanyaki, and agemono.
+For starters, go for one of their chef’s picks, the California Maki, before diving into their hot dishes.
 Katsu Don and Mentaiko Spaghetti are but a few popular choices.
-Priced at $41.90++ daily, for both lunch and dinner, this buffet definitely gives big eaters a bang for your buck!
+Priced at $56.90++ daily, for both lunch and dinner, this buffet gives big eaters a bang for your buck!

 Address: 6 Eu Tong Sen Street, #03-88, The Central, Singapore 059817